S12cybersecurity/Groups_PrivEsc/README.md

 This script can fail because there is a file called pod.yaml that has given me problems on different machines, but on most it works.

-For more information visit this good article:
+For more information of MICROKUBS visit this good article:

 https://prophaze.com/cve/privilege-escalation-vulnerability-in-microk8s-allows-a-low-privilege-user-with-local-access-to-obtain-root-access-to-the-host-by-provisioning-a-privileged-container-fixed-in-microk8s-1-15-3/

+S12 :)

+Thanks.